Skip to main content

 trade.completedThe transaction is fully confirmed, has passed all checks, and your account has been credited.

-trade.flaggedThe transaction is confirmed on-chain but failed a check: below the asset minimum, failed AML screening, or flagged as a possible duplicate.
+trade.flaggedThe transaction is confirmed on-chain but below the asset’s minimum deposit amount.
 Funds are held and not credited.
+See how flagged deposits are resolved.

 Payload example